Letter to Unitholders

 Normal Course Issuer Bid

-With our units continuing to trade on the market significantly below our NAV per unit, utilizing our NCIB is a low-risk use of capital that increases intrinsic value and benefits our investors by increasing their effective ownership stake in Artis.
-With the APP now in place, we expect to continue to use our NCIB as a tool to enhance unitholder value.
+Our NCIB is one of the most effective tools available to enhance unitholder value.
+During the last four NCIB terms, we acquired the maximum number of common units allowable.
+With our units continuing to trade on the market significantly below our NAV per unit, utilizing our NCIB is a low-risk use of capital that increases both intrinsic value and our investors’ effective ownership interest in Artis.

 Real Estate Holdings